Modbus Simulator Review

 modpoll

-modpoll from proconX is a command-line program for Windows and Linux. modpoll supports Modbus ASCII, RTU and TCP, and a defacto standard based on the number of references I found on the web.
+modpoll from proconX is a command-line program for Windows and Linux.
+It supports Modbus ASCII, RTU and TCP, and is a de facto standard based on the number of references it has on the web.

 proconX provides modpoll as reference software for their commercial driver libraries.
 Source is provided, but compiling requires a paid license for the libraries.